chhorisberger/M5StackMenuSystem/README.md

 ### Exit Items

-When adding a sub menu, a "exit item" will be automatically added in order to be able to get back to the main menu.
+When adding a sub menu, a "exit item" (shown as "..") will be automatically added, so the user can get back to the main menu.

 It is also possible to add such an "exit item" to the main menu, in order to leave the main menu completly.